SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 ## MSW - the game changer

 [MSW](https://mswjs.io/docs/) stands for Mock the Service Worker.
 This library does literally what the name of it says.
-Instead of mocking one specific function, you can now mock a server that will intercept tested requests.
+Instead of mocking one specific function, you can now mock a server that will intercept requests during your tests.

 How does it all work?
 Let me explain the next simple example.
 To do that we will have to modify our codebase a little bit.
 First of all, we no longer need \_\_mocks\_\_ directory so you have to delete it, otherwise, it may cause testing errors.